 At Towngate Primary Academy, we follow three key principles:

 We expect our pupils to be ready to learn, respectful of themselves, others and our school and remember to make the right choices to keep everybody safe.

 In addition to class prizes and achievement certificates given to children during Celebration Assembly each week, at Towngate we use 'class marbles' as an incentive to work collaboratively as a team throughout our academy.
 In order to be awarded marbles, our pupils are encouraged to share, support one another, follow instructions carefully and respect one another in and out of the classroom.
-Each week in celebration assembly, the class with the most marbles is awarded an extra playtime; the winning class at the end of each half term is awarded £10 from Mr Walker for a class treat.
+Each week in celebration assembly, the class with the most marbles is awarded an extra playtime; the winning class at the end of each half term is awarded £10 from the Academy for a class treat.

 Every year we spent a week focusing on the importance of working together to banish bullying from our academy.
 We focus our assemblies and elements of our curriculum (including PSHCE, Values, Art and English) around the topic of bullying and spend time discussing and exploring the many forms of bullying and the impace this can have on individuals.
 We recognise that bullying is: